 If you’re not sure whether the sausage you’re about to eat is cooked properly, cut into it; if there are any pink bits, then you need to continue cooking until they have disappeared.
 If you are reheating previously cooked sausages, then you need to be sure that they are steaming hot before you eat them.
-You can find out more about food safety by clicking here.

 Here are some tasty recipes to make the most of our Great British Bangers: